Playing now

 The business model of a company also impacts its ideal inventory turnover ratio.

-E-commerce businesses, which often operate with limited physical storage space, tend to have higher turnover ratios than brick-and-mortar stores with large warehouses.
+E-commerce businesses, which often operate with limited physical storage space, tend to have higher turnover ratios than brick-and-mortar stores, which typically have large warehouses.

 Product type